vishwaCodes/ever-forecast/README.md

 # Ever Forecast

-Android Weather app made with kotlin and the OpenWeatherMap API in Android Studio.
+Android Weather app made with Kotlin and the OpenWeatherMap API in Android Studio.
 In progress.

 # Preview